-The closing date for applications is midnight on 15th January 2021.
+The closing date for applications is midnight on 15th January 2024.
 Any applications received after this date will be treated as a “late” application.

 To apply please go online at the Peterborough City Council website and follow the relevant links.
-If you have any queries please either ring Admissions on 01733 864007 or the school office on 01733 234185.
-Visits to school are welcomed at any time, please ring to make an appointment.
+If you have any queries please either ring Admissions on 01733 864007 or the school office on 01780 740265.

 You may download the Admissions Booklet on the Peterborough City Council website to view our admissions arrangements.

 Schools have “catchment areas” which, in Barnack CE Primary School’s case, are those housing areas nearest to the School:

 Barnack, Bainton, Ashton, Wothorpe, Southorpe, Ufford and Pilsgate.

 A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.

-Children who appear to have been in state care outside of England and ceases to be in state care as a result of being adopted;
+Children who appear to have been in state care outside of England and ceases to be in state care as a result of being adopted.

-Other children living in the catchment area at the time of admission;
+Other children living in the catchment area at the time of admission.

-Children of members of staff, provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage;
+Children of members of staff, provided that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage.

-Children who do not live in the catchment area served by the school, but who have siblings of compulsory;
+Children who do not live in the catchment area served by the school, but who have siblings of compulsory.

 Other children whose parents have requested a place who live outside the catchment area of the school.
 Where children of multiple birth (i.e. twins, triplets etc.) or siblings born in the same school year are tied for the final place, we will admit such siblings even if this means exceeding PAN (i.e. when they are being considered in relation to the same criterion).
-In cases of equal merit, priority will be given to the child living nearest the school as measured by a straight line.
+In cases of equal merit, priority will be given to the child living nearest to the school as measured by a straight line.